Raoul Wallenberg Centre for Human Rights

-The Raoul Wallenberg Centre for Human Rights (RWCHR) is a Canadian non-governmental organization dedicated to pursuing justice through the protection and promotion of human rights.
-The RWCHR's name and mission is inspired by Raoul Wallenberg's humanitarian legacy.
+The Raoul Wallenberg Centre for Human Rights (RWCHR) is a Canadian non-governmental organization and lobbying group focused on issues of human rights.
+The RWCHR's name is inspired by Raoul Wallenberg.

-Based in Montreal, the RWCHR pursues justice by mobilizing advocacy and advising foreign policy in Canada and around the world.
+Based in Montreal, the RWCHR has advised policies in Canada and Europe.
+Their advocacy aligns closely with the foreign policy of the United States and Israel.
+A large part of their work is in lobbying for "Magnitsky-style" economic sanctions on adversary nations such as Russia, China and Iran, and training groups in other countries to advocate for them.
+Starting in 2026, RWCHR has also made public statements in support of Donald Trump's regime change efforts against Venezuela and Iran, corresponding with the 2026 United States intervention in Venezuela and the 2026 Iran War.

+The RWCHR was founded by human rights lawyer and former Canadian Minister of Justice Irwin Cotler in 2015.
 The first Raoul Wallenberg All-Party Parliamentary Caucus for Human Rights was launched in Canada in 2017.

-The RWCHR was founded by international human rights lawyer and former Canadian Minister of Justice Irwin Cotler in 2015.

 Themes

-The RWCHR's mission is to mobilize a "unique international consortium" of academics, activists, lawyers, jurists, Parliamentarians, NGOs, citizens and students in the pursuit of justice.
-The RWCHR's mission statement is organized around five themes, each of which reflects Raoul Wallenberg's humanitarian legacy.
-Each theme is co-chaired by a leading jurist/parliamentarian/advocate/citizen in the country of Wallenberg's Honorary Citizenship.
-The honorary co-chairs are Elie Wiesel (US – in memoriam), the Honourable Justice Rosalie Abella (Canada), the Honourable Meir Shamgar (Israel) and the Honourable Göran Persson (Sweden).
+The RWCHR's mission is to mobilize a "unique international consortium" of academics, activists, lawyers, jurists, Parliamentarians, NGOs, citizens and students.
+The RWCHR's mission statement is organized around five themes, based on Raoul Wallenberg's humanitarian legacy.
+Each theme is co-chaired by a leading jurist, parliamentarian, advocate or citizen in the country of Wallenberg's Honorary Citizenship.
+The honorary co-chairs are Elie Wiesel (US), Rosalie Abella (Canada), Meir Shamgar (Israel) and Göran Persson (Sweden).
 All of the RWCHR's activity relates to one or more of the below themes.

 Heroes of humanity

-The RWCHR believes that we have a "moral imperative and historic responsibility" to pay tribute to the heroes of humanity who put their livelihoods on the line to defend us.
-Notable heroes of humanity that the RWCHR has made efforts to commemorate are Raoul Wallenberg, Boris Nemtsov and Elie Wiesel.
+The RWCHR believes in a "moral imperative and historic responsibility" to pay tribute to those they call "heroes of humanity" who put their lives at risk for human rights.
+Notable "heroes of humanity" that the RWCHR has made efforts to commemorate are Raoul Wallenberg, Boris Nemtsov and Elie Wiesel.